Viliame Mata: Career

-Mata is a former professional rugby league footballer who went on to play for champion local 7's side, Davetalevu.
+Mata is a former professional rugby footballer who went on to play for champion local 7's side, Davetalevu.
 He studied at Suva Grammar School before moving to Ratu Kadavulevu School.

-Mata made the final Fiji squad for the 2016 Summer Olympics.
+Mata made the final Fiji squad for the 2016 Summer Olympics where he won a gold medal for Fiji in rugby 7s.
+Has also represented the Flying Fijians at the 2019 and 2023 Rugby World Cup.